RAM-6021 Network Address Translation (NAT)

 To set the IP address on the RAM, choose either DHCP, if a DHCP server is available on the WAN side or enter a static IP and subnet mask for Eth0.
 This example uses DHCP and therefore the RAM will obtain an IP address dynamically from the available DHCP Server.

-Part 2 - Setting up NAT Rule
+Part 3 - Setup NAT Rule

 Go to Network – Firewall – Masquerade/NAT/DMZ Rules